Hello, World!

 Conclusion

-There you go!
+There you have it!
 That’s hello world and welcome in 20 languages.
-I hope you enjoy my site!
+I hope you enjoy the site!

 Want to connect?